 What's happening now?

 Starting in spring 2023, we have constructed neighbourhood bikeways and other cycling improvements using a rapid implementation (“quick build”) process.
 The Phase 2 cycling network is currently under construction and once completed, will provide connected and safe cycling routes across the Edmonds Town Centre area.
 Burnaby residents and interested parties are invited to share their voice and experiences using the new facilities and to learn more about future improvements.
+Please comment on the map or respond to the survey below by December 1.

 Share your voice